FRBNY-DSGE/ModelConstructors.jl/docs/src/implementation_details.md

 for likelihood computation and estimation.

 Though all parameters are time-invariant, they can have different features.
-Some parameters are scaled for use when solving the model[^eqcond] and constructing the model's measurement equations[^measure].
+Some parameters are scaled for use when solving the model[^1] and constructing the model's measurement equations[^2].
 During optimization, parameters can be transformed from model space to the real line via one of three different transformations.
 These transformations are also defined as types, and require additional information for each parameter.
 In some models, steady state values might be relevant parameters.
 They are typically functions of other parameters, so they do not need to be estimated directly.

-[^eqcond]: By solving the model, we mean a mapping from parameters to
-           some objects of interest.
-In a state space model, solving the model is a mapping from parameters to a state transition function.
-By constructing

-[^measure]: In the context of a state space model,
-            a measurement equation is mapping from states to observable data.

 These various requirements are nicely addressed using a parameterized type hierarchy.